thedev-id/thedev.id/README.md

 ## :sparkles: What is thedev.id

 **thedev.id** is a free identity for developers on the web.
-This service offers a handy subdomain like `foo.thedev.id` or `bar.thedev.id` for use on your static sites.
+This service offers a handy subdomain like `foo.thedev.id` or `bar.thedev.id` for use on your static sites via CNAME.
 Fork, add subdomain, and send a Pull Request.
 We will make it work.

 ## :zap: How to get one